The 1980s publishing upheaval heralded by modern technology

 The inferior appearance of camera-ready copy from standard typewriters

-For many authors, supplying camera-ready copy simply meant obtaining the services of an accurate typist.
-However the resulting appearance was inferior to that of the older typeset books and today's productions, as is obvious from the image.
+For many authors, supplying camera-ready copy simply meant obtaining the services of an accurate typist who would type the manuscript from the author's handwriting using a regular typewriter.
+However the resulting appearance was inferior to that of the older typeset books and today's productions, as is obvious from the followinf image.